TheLusitanianKing/Standaml/README-en.md

 * :england: PL - Premier League
 * :portugal: PPL - Primeira Liga
-* :france: FL1 - Ligue 1
+* :fr: FL1 - Ligue 1
-* :germany: BL1 - Bundesliga
+* :de: BL1 - Bundesliga
-* :spain: PD - La Liga (Primera División)
+* :es: PD - La Liga (Primera División)
-* :italy: SA - Serie A
+* :it: SA - Serie A
 * :netherlands: DED - Eredivisie

 Side note to remind that it will only work with competitions with a league format.